kaviarjs/docs/docs/framework-introduction.md

 ---
 id: framework-introduction
-title: Welcome
+title: Introduction
 slug: /
 ---

-## What is KaviarJS?
+## What is Kaviar?

-KaviarJS is a TypeScript-based framework which aims at helping developers create robust web applications <strong>in a speedy fashion</strong>, with modules that are <strong>reusable</strong> across other apps.
-In order to do this we had to address the status-quo and we had to innovate and change the old way of how the things were done.
+KaviarJS is a TypeScript-based framework which aims at helping developers create robust web applications <strong>in a speedy fashion</strong>.
+Features cool stuff such as:

-There are two parts of the story.
-(1) Kaviar Framework which consists of the building blocks of architecting your application, the other part, (2) which will be refered to as <strong>X-way</strong>, containing opinionated implementations of the Kaviar Framework to solve application development in a speedy fashion.

-We strongly recommend that you read the main principles and sections of the framework before diving into the opinionated territory.
+- Built-in Security Module compatible with any database
+- Modular Design with Dependency Injection
+- React Templated Email Support
+- Supports running commands from your cli in your application context
+- Customisable GraphQL Features
+- Complex, yet simple Model Validation
+- Customisable Logging

+KaviarJS is flexible and does not dictate what database or API should you use.
+It's flexible to adapt to any needs and provides you with a solid foundation for your project.
+On top of this solid base, we built X-framework.
+All open-source.

-## Solutions
+## X-Framework

-The most notable solutions that Kaviar Framework comes with, are:

-1. Module Orchestration.
-Run your application composed of several modules that can talk with each other and modify their behavior.
-2. Security.
-How do we implement a security standard that doesn't care about the database you use and allows other modules to use it
-3. GraphQL tooling: modules for easily integrating GraphQL API with your business logic.
+This represents a set of bundles (modules) built with Kaviar which make use of:

+- GraphQL (Apollo/Serverless)
+- MongoDB

+Main features of it are:

+- Intelligent and adaptive scaffolding tool (@kaviar/x)
+- Plug-in Secure User Management (register/login/reset password, etc)
+- Out of the box realtime features
+- Type-safe MongoDB with relational features.
+- GraphQL tools (authorisation, live data, dependency injection, security)

-## Documentation
+## Learning Curve

-The documentation has all the family of packages of Kaviar inside it.
-Each package belongs in its own repository and we have a master repository of git submodules that allows us to link everything.
+It's a great idea to know both JavaScript and TypeScript.
+But don't feel bad if you haven't ascended yet to godhood (TypeScript), you're a developer you can learn it as you go!
+It's important that your JavaScript basics are there so you can easily follow through.
+Besides JS Basics, we recommend you understand the following concepts.

+- OOP in JavaScript
+- Observer Pattern
+- Promises

+We also recommend you use Prettier as your default code formatting tool, this will help you keep your code looking clean without having to think about it.

-## Support Us
+## Support

-If you enjoy Kaviar and want to see it shine, consider giving us a GitHub star on https://github.com/kaviarjs/kaviar.
-It helps other people find easier about it.
-And if we're not worthy of your star, tell us what we need to do to get it by <a href="https://www.reddit.com/r/KaviarJS" target="_blank">posting here</a>.
+This package is part of [KaviarJS](https://www.kaviarjs.com) family.
+If you enjoy this work please show your support by starring [the main package](https://github.com/kaviarjs/kaviar).
+If not, let us know what can we do to deserve it, [our feedback form is here](https://forms.gle/DTMg5Urgqey9QqLFA)